 This is puzzling to me: most sunflower fields welcome dogs.
 Pumpkin patches… not so much.
 You may have to do a lot of digging to locate a pumpkin patch within driving distance that welcomes your best friend.

 Not to despair.
-If you’re local patches are not accommodating, many farm stands or farmers’ markets that sell pumpkins and fall décor welcome your well-behaved dog to come with you.
+If your local patches are not accommodating, many farm stands or farmers’ markets that sell pumpkins and fall décor welcome your well-behaved dog to come with you.

 Pro Pumpkin Patch Tip: Make sure you are an exemplary owner while visiting.
 Keep your pup on leash and bring your potty bags.
 Let’s show farmers our dogs can be good guests at pumpkin patches.